jderrickguarin/sudoku-uninformed-search/README.md

 ## Results
 In general, most puzzles were solved slower using Breadth-First Search.
 Depth-first search proved to be more efficient in handling a Sudoku puzzle.
 If a heuristic is added in solving the puzzle, such as DFS with minimum remaining values heuristic, then the puzzle is solved in even a lesser amount of time.
 This project though can still be made better if other factors are used.
-[Peter Norvig] (https://norvig.com/sudoku.html "Solving Every Sudoku Puzzle") used a dictionary data structure instead of lists in making a Sudoku grid and his solutions to any problem were significantly faster than ours.
+[Peter Norvig](https://norvig.com/sudoku.html "Solving Every Sudoku Puzzle") used a dictionary data structure instead of lists in making a Sudoku grid and his solutions to any problem were significantly faster than ours.
 He also proposes a value ordering heuristic called *least-constraining value*, which chooses first the value that imposes the fewest constraints on peers, and this might even improve the solution time.
 In addition, there are other algorithms that can be used to solve a Sudoku puzzle, some of which might even be faster (e.g. Backtracking DFS).

 ## Installation and Operation